iamkucuk/game_reviews_coding_exercise/README.md

 ## Features

-- **Website Content Extraction**: Fetches and processes content from game review websites
+- **Website Content Extraction**: Fetches and processes content from game review websites using `requests` and `Beautiful Soup`.
-- **Structured Analysis**: Analyzes review content and extracts structured data in JSON format
+- **Structured Analysis**: Analyzes review content and extracts structured data in JSON format, categorizing text segments by sentiment, category, and sub-category.
-- **Report Generation**: Creates detailed reports based on the analysis
+- **Report Generation**: Creates detailed reports based on the analysis, summarizing key positive and negative aspects of the game.
-- **Multiple LLM Support**: Works with various LLM providers (OpenAI, Google, Groq, OpenRouter, Azure)
+- **Multiple LLM Support**: Works with various LLM providers, including OpenAI, Google Gemini, Groq, OpenRouter, and Azure OpenAI.
+- **Rate Limiting**: Implements rate limiting using the `RateLimiter` class to manage API call frequency.
+- **JSON Output**: Ensures the output is valid JSON with specific formatting instructions and retry mechanisms.
+- **Review Enhancement**: Includes a review enhancement step to identify and incorporate missing review segments.

 ## Installation